 I’m glad you decided to drop in and check out what I’ve been up to.

-I love all things tech, lesbian identity, social critique and data analytics
+I love all things tech, lesbian culture, social critique and data analytics

+(including bad photoshopping and a good giggle).

+This is the home of all my latest writing and projects.

+## Newer

+I’m glad you decided to drop in and check out what I’ve been up to.

+I love all things tech, lesbian culture, social critique and penetration testing AKA ethical hacking

 (including bad photoshopping and a good giggle).

 This is the home of all my latest writing and projects.